jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 "No. It's not."
 Mom's voice is tight with anger.
 "That's the point.
 He's forcing you to make an impossible choice under pressure."

+I pull away, staring at the photograph.
+Ethan's face, so happy, so unguarded.
+Not knowing his father was already planning this.
+Not knowing that our perfect New Year's kiss was being documented as evidence against us.

 "What do I do?"

 Neither of them answers, because there is no good answer.

-I have twenty-four hours to decide between my dream school and someone I'm falling in love with.
+Twenty-four hours to decide between my dream school and someone I'm falling in love with.

 Between the future I've always planned and the future I'm just starting to imagine.

 Between everything I've worked for and everything I want.

 And no matter what I choose, I lose something.

-The envelope sits on the coffee table, unopened.

-I don't touch it.
-I can't.

-Because once I open it, once I read the official terms, once I see it in writing—it becomes real.

-And I'm not ready for it to be real yet.

 ---